 We all know the warm and whimsical story of Ferris Bueller’s Day Off, don’t we?
 Directed by John Hughes (the man behind Home Alone and The Breakfast Club), Ferris Bueller sees Matthew Broderick as that infamously wily, witty and rebellious teen who outsmarts the adults (especially his teacher, Jeffrey Jones’s Mr Rooney) to have a whale of a time outside the confines of school.
 Hmm, now doesn’t that sound a tad familiar?

-Let’s face it, there are certain similarities between the two iconic characters of Peter Parker and Ferris Bueller, at least in their high school lives.
+Let’s face it, there are certain similarities between Peter Parker and Ferris Bueller, at least in their high school lives.
 Though Peter’s exploits as #SpiderMan are a little more extravagant, he too has to avoid being caught by authority figures and his loved ones.
 And we all know just what a quick thinker he is!

-But, did you know that Spider-Man and Ferris Bueller have actually been connected for much longer than we though?
+But, did you know that Spider-Man and Ferris Bueller have actually been connected for much longer than we thought?
 How did the worlds of Spider-Man and Ferris Bueller collide?

 “Les Jeux Sont Faits.
 Translation: The Game is Up.”

-The hormone-filled, turbulent years of adolescence are formative for everyone, and John Hughes is known for sensitively examining this tumultuous period in his movies.
+The hormone-filled, turbulent years of adolescence are certainly a formative time, and John Hughes is known for sensitively examining this tumultuous period in his movies.
 It helps that his movies are also very funny, and carefully capture the tone of their time and place in history — it's no wonder that Hughes's work continues to be wildly popular.
 Ferris Bueller has really seeped into popular culture, and has been spoofed and referenced in everything from USA Network’s Suits to Deadpool.